brockzilla/legal-paperwork/executing-a-will-in-missouri.md

 - Once everything has been rounded up, the lawyer will file an "Inventory" with the court (this will need to be notarized), publish a note in a legal paper, then wait 6 months (from the date the letters testamentary were issued).
 - Surprisingly bills and checks will probably continue to trickle in during this time, deal with those.
 - The lawyer will file a "Statement of Account" with the court (and send a copy to the beneficiaries), detailing the contents of estate, income/expenses, and distribution plan.
 Afterward, wait another six weeks.
-- Finally, divvy everything up (write checks, etc.)
+- Divvy everything up.
+Write checks, and brace for drama.
-- Pay taxes the following April.
+- You're not done!
+Pay taxes the following April.
-- Then close the estate account at the bank.
+- Finally, close the estate account at the bank.